cloudrex/unit/README.md

 ### Why use Unit?

-What makes Unit different than the other various JavaScript testing frameworks, and why should I consider using it?
+What makes Unit different from the other various JavaScript testing frameworks, and why should I consider using it?

 * Simple, elegant decorator-based syntax.
 * Built-in mocking utilities.